 Moscow, 2020: An old man wakes amid the filth and detritus of early 21st century consumerism.
 Who is he?
 Why is he sleeping here?
 What causes the fever that plagues his mind?
 His last day is upon him.
 Before the final judgement we hear his tale, told through the questions and exclamations of his past, seared into his mind as his life unwinds.

-R.I.P. is a one-act chamber opera, based on the short story Life as a series of questions and exclamations by Anton Chekhov.
+R.I.P. or Rest In Peace is a one-act opera, based on the short story Life as a series of questions and exclamations by Anton Chekhov.
 The text was translated and adapted by Tim Benjamin.